mhairston/quickndirtysoundjs/README.md

 quickndirtysoundjs
 ==================

-A quick & dirty sound player for JavaScript
+A quick & dirty sound player for JavaScript.

-@Author     Michael Hairston (mhairston@gmail.com)

 * Triggers a sound in an HTML page.
 * Doesn't care about audio codec; A given user agent should work if it has HTML5 Audio support OR